National Party leader Todd Muller's reshuffle rebuff of Simon Bridges

 The only positions announced so far are Paul Goldsmith in finance, while Muller himself will take the small business portfolio.

-As well as Goldsmith, another Bridges' supporter, Mark Mitchell, is likely to be on the front bench.
+As well as Goldsmith, another Bridges supporter, Mark Mitchell, is likely to be on the front bench.
 Others tipped for the front bench include Muller supporters deputy Nikki Kaye, Shane Reti, Nicola Willis, Judith Collins and Chris Bishop.

 Neither Bridges nor Bennett will get front-bench positions and Bennett's fate remains uncertain.